 This post may contain affiliate links.
 Please read our disclosure policy.

 This Creamy Ricotta Chicken and Orzo Skillet is my take on a white chicken lasagna and y’all, it’s a good one!
-Browned chicken is paired with a deliciously creamy orzo that is sure to be a hit around your dinner table.
+Browned chicken is paired with a deliciously creamy orzo for a dish that is sure to be a hit around your dinner table.

 Creamy Ricotta Chicken and Orzo Skillet in white skillet with cups, plates and utensils scatter around it.

 I don’t know about y’all but I grew up on white chicken lasagna.
-Layers of lasagna noodles with chicken and a spinach cream sauce, what was not to love?
-With those flavors in mind, I created this orzo skillet that my family cannot get enough of.
+Layers of lasagna noodles with chicken and a spinach cream sauce—what was not to love?
+With those flavors in mind, I created this low-lift orzo skillet that my family cannot get enough of.
 And I can’t either as this has become one of my favorite methods of cooking!
-As seen with my Creamy One-Pot Lemon Feta Chicken with Orzo and Spinach, Artichoke, and Chicken Orzo Skillet.
+Everything happens in one skillet, which means that you won’t be left with a ton of clean-up and there’s no fussy layering.
+While the skillet is already nice and creamy, I love adding mozzarella on top to really help it resemble lasagna!

 • Shallot